 Tracey Camilleri, director of the Oxford Strategic Leadership Programme at the Saïd Business School, said: 'Future leaders in the cultural sector will need to develop the confidence to think about their organisations as sustainable entities.

 'This will require new skills and approaches – some learned from different sectors and disciplines.
 The Oxford Cultural Leaders Programme in my view provides a powerful platform for the development of this shared future.'

 Rachel Hudson, director of marketing, communications and development at the Shakespeare Birthday Trust, attended Oxford Cultural Leaders last year.
 She said: 'Some of the sessions on the programme had a trick or a technique you could take back and instantly use, which has been great and immediately useful.

 'But the sum of the sessions coming together to explore adaptive leadership has had the most impact on me.
 The programme has made me feel more considered about my career, my professional practice and my leadership style.'

-Applications are now open for the residential course and participants will stay at Trinity College, Oxford.
+Participants will stay at Trinity College, Oxford.